 Some people just don't like the idea of taking part in the system, man.

 And that's totally okay.
 If they've paid off their debts and would rather not get tied back down in traditional finances, more power to them.

 In fact, one of the main reasons why so many people have checking accounts and debit or credit cards is because their parents had them too.
 But that doesn't mean you have to follow in their footsteps.

 However, banks are definitely useful for hundreds of millions of people out there.
 If you don't have to worry about issues like a bad credit score, banks can be seriously helpful as a secure place to store your money for when you need it and more.

 You might be thinking: But if all these people are really leaving their banks, what are their options for loans?

-Apply online or in store for a personal loan in a location like Dallas, Longview, or Tyler today.
+Apply online or in store for a personal loan in one of our branch locations across Texas and Oklahoma.
 Pretty soon, you might begin to wonder why you ever needed a bank in the first place.